-The TMC22xx family of stepper drivers is intended as a drop-in upgrade for existing low cost stepper driver applications.
-Its silent drive technology StealthChop enables non-bugging motion control for home and office applications.
+The TMC22xx family of stepper drivers is intended as a drop-in upgrade for existing low-cost stepper driver applications.
+Their silent drive technology StealthChop enables non-bugging motion control for home and office applications.
 A highly efficient power stage enables high current from a tiny package.

-The TMC22xx requires just a few control pins on its tiny package.
-They allow selection of the most important setting: the desired microstep resolution.
-A choice of 2, 4, 8, 16 or 32 microsteps adapts the driver to the capabilities of the motion controller.
-Some package options also allow chopper mode selection by pin.
+The TMC2209 requires just a few control pins on its tiny package.
+It allows selection of the most important setting: the desired microstep resolution.
+A choice of 8, 16, 32 or 64 microsteps, or from fullstep up to 1/256 step adapts the driver to the capabilities of the motion controller.

-Even at low microstepping rate, the TMC22xx offers a number of unique enhancements over comparable products: TRINAMICs sophisticated StealthChop2 chopper plus the microstep enhancement MicroPlyer ensure noiseless operation, maximum efficiency and best motor torque.
+Even at low microstepping rate, the TMC2209 offers a number of unique enhancements over comparable products: TRINAMICs sophisticated StealthChop2 chopper plus the microstep enhancement MicroPlyer ensure noiseless operation, maximum efficiency and best motor torque.
 Its fast current regulation and optional combination with SpreadCycle allow for highly dynamic motion.
 Protection and diagnostic features support robust and reliable operation.
 A simple-to-use 8 bit UART interface opens up more tuning and control options.
 Application specific tuning can be stored to on-chip OTP memory.
 Industries' most advanced step & direction stepper motor driver family upgrades designs to noiseless and most precise operation for cost-effective and highly competitive solutions.

-Figure 1.1 TMC22xx basic application block diagram
+Figure 1.1 TMC2209 basic application block diagram